What better time to curl up and watch a holiday movie or binge-watch a new-to-you series?

 You can also sign up for a 30-day free trial, and choose from a wider selection of books.
 (You’ll get an email reminder a week before it auto-renews.)

 Major League sports offers FREE streaming services

-The NBA, NFL, and NHL have made past games and original content available for FREE, while the live games were on hiatus during the pandemic.
+The NBA, NFL, and NHL made past games and original content available for FREE, while the live games were on hiatus during the pandemic.
 Some of this archived content is still available, although the need for it is diminished since professional and college sports has resumed.

 Not free, but cheap and worth a mention

 - STARZ streaming service is offering a limited-time deal and it’s a good one — 3 months at $5 each.

 STARZ has a good selection of current movies and even some Disney content for the kids.
 It’s also strong on original content, so you can find something you haven’t seen already.
 We recommend binge-watching Outlander, which is currently in its 5th season and can keep you busy for a while.

 After your 3-month special offer ends, you’ll either need to cancel or be prepared to pay 8.99 a month going forward.

 - Curiosity Stream drops the price of a one-year subscription to just $11.99 for a limited time.